nathanBrenner/hangman/design.md

 Design
-  vanilla js: shows that I’m not dependent on a framework, frame words can be effective on large scale apps, but not for a small client side app like this
+  vanilla js: shows that I’m not dependent on a framework, frameworks can be effective for scaling an app, and can be overkill for a small scoped project like this
 		- javascript 5: shows that I understand syntax and I’m not reliant on the sugar from es6 list of words: RABBIT, BUNNY, CARROT, LETTUCE, BURROW, FLUFFY, FLOPPY, LITTER, PELLETS.
 	New game: e: start game =>
 		1. select a word at random,
 			- remove that word from the words array,